Death of Dargan’s Grey

 Following a five-month spell until August, the horses were in ‘the pink of condition’ when Martin’s Buckjumping Show resumed activities in August, beginning in the inner-city area of Newtown with a season of ten nights.
 Before they open it is announced that Martini’s father, William Breheney, had died in his residence, Araluen, 121 Windsor Street, Paddington.
 An announcement in the papers said that he was 78 years of age and was well known in the Araluen district.
 Like so many who had worked the Araluen goldfields the memory of that picturesque landscape remained with them throughout their lives.

 As William Breheney had done, numerous others had named their homes, farms, stations and blocks of flats, as did councils name streets, after that southern valley in NSW.
-One wonders how many carried that name because it is where they had won their pot of gold.
-1
+One wonders how many carried that name because it is where they had won their pot of gold. (( It is thought that the name Araluen came from the Aboriginal term for the water lilies that were common in the valley. ))

 In Newtown the audience saw that the well-honed show had not altered that much.
 Fun in the Stockyard, the outlaws Bobs and Trouble, still accompanied the bucking ponies – Midget and Bulls Wool – with donkeys, mules and jennets still drawcards, as were performers such as ‘Miss Mena Val, queen of the invisible thread and trick cyclist’.